oteniyatobi/next.js/README.md

 # 🔒 Secure Polling App

 A modern, secure polling application built with Next.js, Supabase, and TypeScript.
-This application has undergone a comprehensive security audit and implements enterprise-grade security measures.
+This application has undergone a comprehensive security audit and implements enterprise-grade security measures with extensive documentation for developers.

+## 📚 **Documentation Overview**

+This codebase includes comprehensive documentation with:
+- **JSDoc comments** for all functions and components
+- **Inline comments** explaining complex logic and security measures
+- **Type definitions** with detailed property descriptions
+- **API documentation** with request/response examples
+- **Security explanations** for all implemented measures

 ## 🚀 **Features**